woocommerce/woocommerce/docs/extension-development/working-with-woocommerce-admin-pages.md

 The [`wc_admin_connect_page()`](https://woocommerce.github.io/code-reference/namespaces/default.html#function_wc_admin_connect_page) function accepts an array of arguments, two of which are optional:

 * `id` (**required**) - This identifies the page with the controller.
-* `parent` (_optional_) - This value denotes the page as a child of a parent (using the parent’s ID) and is used for generating breadcrumbs.
+* `parent` (_optional_) - This value denotes the page as a child of a parent (using the parent's ID) and is used for generating breadcrumbs.
 * `screen_id` (**required**) - This corresponds to [`PageController::get_current_screen_id()`](https://woocommerce.github.io/code-reference/classes/Automattic-WooCommerce-Admin-PageController.html#method_get_current_screen_id).
 It is used to determine the current page. (see note below)
-* `title` (**required**) - This corresponds to the page’s title and is used to build breadcrumbs.
+* `title` (**required**) - This corresponds to the page's title and is used to build breadcrumbs.
 You can supply a string or an array of breadcrumb pieces here.
-* `path` (_optional_) - This is the page’s relative path.
+* `path` (_optional_) - This is the page's relative path.
 Used for linking breadcrumb pieces when this page is a parent.

 In the example above, you can see how to use an array to construct breadcrumbs for your extension.
 WooCommerce will attach a link leading to the `path` value to the first piece in the title array.
 All subsequent pieces are rendered as text and not linked.